sechseck/corona-epidemics-model/readme.md

 * beta: transition rate S->I
 * gamma: transition rate I->R

-remark: the model does not distinguish between successful recovery or a fatality. 'recovered' is just any live or dead individual that is immune to infection.
+Remark: The model does not distinguish between successful recovery or a fatality. 'recovered' is just any live or dead individual that is immune to infection.
 A first indication is therefore the number of susceptible individuals at the end of the time horizon, as these are guaranteed to be alive.

 ### Graphs
 The unit of the x-Axes of the graphs is number of days as given in case_numbers.csv.